daviddc5/daviddc5/README.md

 - 👋 Hi, I’m @daviddc5 Hi, I am a computer Science graduate passionate about technology, innovation, and creating user-centered experiences.
+This account is pretty empty and without activity as I have been using my university gitlab, but I have transfered some of my best work and will be more active on here now.
 - 🌱 I’m currently learning React and Tailswift and generally front end related technologies like Figma
 - 📫 How to reach me - you can email me @daviddiazclifton@gmail.com or message me my LinkedIn: https://www.linkedin.com/in/daviddiazclifton/